 The "div" PASSporT "orig" claim shall be of type “tn”,

 The "div" PASSporT "div" and "dest" claims can each have an identity type of either "tn" or "uri".
-When the identity type is "uri", the identity value shall identify a service URN in the 'sos' family, as defined in RFC 5031 [Ref 7],
+When the identity type is "uri", the identity value shall identify a service URN in the 'sos' family, as defined in RFC 5031 [Ref 7].

-The STI-VS shall verify that the received "div" PASSporTs create an unbroken chain of authority from the INVITE Request-URI TN to the “dest” claim of the "shaken" PASSporT.
-During construction of the chain, the digits ‘911’ and any services URN in the ‘sos’ family shall be considered equivalent.

-Note: The STI-VS shall avoid using the PASSporT "iat" claim to build the chain of authority, since "iat" isn’t always a reliable indicator of PASSporT order (e.g., consider the case where PASSporTs added back-to-back to the INVITE have the same "iat" claim value).

 RFC 8946 [Ref 4] uses the terms “innermost PASSporT” and “outermost PASSporT” to refer to the PASSporTs on either end of the authority chain.
 The innermost PASSporT is the PASSporT that is added to an originating INVITE to authenticate the calling TN.
 Innermost PASSporTs can be of type "shaken", "rph", or "rcd".
 A properly authenticated originating INVITE will always have an innermost "shaken" PASSporT and may also have innermost "rph" and/or "rcd" PASSporTs.
 The outermost PASSporT is at the other end of the chain.
 For INVITE requests that have not been retargeted, the inner most and outermost PASSporT(s) are the same PASSporT(s).
 For INVITE requests that have been retargeted and where the retargeting events have been "div" authenticated, the outermost PASSporT is always a "div" PASSporT.
 If the chain is unbroken, the "dest" claim of the outermost "div" PASSporT and the INVITE Request-URI will identify the same destination.

-Editor’s Note: move paragraph above to before first use of outermost.

-The STI-VS shall verify each “div” PASSporT as specified in this document.
-The STI-VS shall verify the “shaken” PASSporT as specified in ATIS-1000074 [Ref 1], with the exception that it shall use the "div" claim of the next "div" PASSporT up the chain instead of the identity in the To header field to validate the "shaken" PASSporT "dest" claim.
+The STI-VS shall:

+Verify the signature of each PASSporT present in the INVITE by using the received full form of the PASSporT.
+Only PASSporTs that pass signature verification shall be used in the following steps.

+Verify that the received PASSporTs create an unbroken chain of authority from the INVITE Request-URI TN to the “dest” claim of the "shaken" PASSporT.
+During construction of the chain, the digits ‘911’ and any services URN in the ‘sos’ family shall be considered equivalent.

+Note: The STI-VS shall avoid using the PASSporT "iat" claim to build the chain of authority, since "iat" isn’t always a reliable indicator of PASSporT order (e.g., consider the case where PASSporTs added back-to-back to the INVITE have the same "iat" claim value).

+Verify the other claims in the PASSporTs (i.e. other than “dest” and “div”) that are derived from the content of the INVITE by comparing the claim with the content of the INVITE that the claim is derived from.

-The STI-VS shall verify the freshness of the outermost PASSporT, as specified in ATIS-1000074 [Ref 1] (e.g., using the recommended 60 second freshness window).
+Verify the freshness of the outermost PASSporT, as specified in ATIS-1000074 [Ref 1] (e.g., using the recommended 60 second freshness window).
 To accommodate call features that legitimately insert a delay before retargeting the INVITE, the STI-VS shall, based on local policy, either skip the freshness check for any earlier PASSporTs in the chain, or extend the freshness window of these earlier PASSporTs beyond the normal limit.

 In-network Call Diversion